China's Xi calls Ukraine's Zelenskyy, after weeks of intensifying pressure to do so

 I had a long and meaningful phone call with 🇨🇳 President Xi Jinping.
 I believe that this call, as well as the appointment of Ukraine's ambassador to China, will give a powerful impetus to the development of our bilateral relations.— Володимир Зеленський (@ZelenskyyUa) April 26, 2023

-Ukraine is believed to be gearing up for a spring offensive, which could start soon, in an attempt to take back Russian-occupied land.
-The success or failure of that offensive could dramatically reshape the conflict, and potentially create the conditions that would makes talks more feasible to both sides.
+Analysts say Ukraine is gearing up for a spring counteroffensive, which could start soon, in an attempt to take back Russian-occupied land.
+The success or failure of those operations could dramatically reshape the conflict, and potentially create the conditions that would makes talks more feasible to both sides.

+Speaking to NPR on Monday, President Zelenskyy's chief of staff, Andriy Yermak, said the government welcomes a role for China in peace efforts, even if Kyiv does not accept Beijing's plan.

+"We appealed to China and presented President Zelenskyy's peace plan," Yermak said.
+"Of course we can't say that we accept China's plan or political position, but it's good that they are ready to be involved.
+We are looking for contact between President Zelenskyy and President Xi because we think it's the best way to listen, personally, between our presidents."

 China called for a cease-fire and peace talks between Russia and Ukraine, in a position paper released on the first anniversary of Russia's invasion on Feb.
 24.